nickeubank/ds4humans/docs/_sources/10_introduction/10_our_approach.md

 Well... no. Because if we dig a little deeper, we see that these summary statistics are not telling us all the meaningful information in the data; our summary statistics are technically *correct*, but they aren't faithfully representing everything that matters given the problem we want to solve.

-We can see this by plotting the data:
+We can see this by plotting the data (**nb: these plots are embarrassingly unlabeled, and this example needs some refinement!
+I'm working on it. :)**):

 ![plot of all four regression fits with scatter points](images/anscombes_quartet.png)[^anscombesquartet]